Giuseppe Rizza

-Giuseppe Rizza (8 April 1987 – 6 July 2020) was an Italian footballer.
+Giuseppe Rizza (8 April 1987 – 6 July 2020) was an Italian footballer who played as a defender.

 Club career

 Juventus

-Rizza went through the Juventus youth system, and, after graduating, was sold to Juve Stabia in the former Italian Serie C1 in a co-ownership deal.
-In June 2008, his co-ownership was resolved, and he returned to Juventus for €50,000, but, along with several other youth players, was loaned out to Serie B teams.
-Rizza, along with Francesco Volpe, was sold on co-ownership deals to A.S.
-Livorno Calcio, who had recently been relegated to Serie B following a poor Serie A campaign.
+Rizza went through the Juventus youth system, and after graduating, was sold to Juve Stabia in the former Italian Serie C1 in a co-ownership deal.
+In June 2008, he returned to Juventus for €50,000, however, along with several other youth players, he was loaned out to Serie B teams.
+Rizza, along with Francesco Volpe, who was sold on co-ownership deals to A.S.
+Livorno Calcio.
+At the time, the team had recently been relegated to Serie B following a poor Serie A campaign.
 Rizza made 7 league appearances for Livorno during the 2008–09 Serie B campaign.